DIY Self-Centering Dowel Jig (Quick & Accurate Build Guide)

 Other

-1. Mark the position of the dowels and the center between the dowels on the workpiece.
+• Mark the position of the dowels and the centerline on your workpiece.

-2. Place the self-centering dowel jig around the workpiece, close the parallel guides, and align it with the centerline.
+• Place the jig around the workpiece, close the guides, and align it with the centerline.

 How deep should a dowel hole be?